staystatic/staystatic/nanoc/content/posts/2014-11-11-new-repo-maps.md

 ---
-layout: post
 title: "beer.db - New Repo /maps - Free 'Full-Screen' Interactive Beer Maps w/ Brewery Listings"
+created_at: "2014-11-11"
+kind:       "article"
 ---

 The beer.db project - offering free public domain beer, brewery and brewpubs data - added a new repo, that is, `/maps` for hosting 'full-screen' interactive beer maps with brewery listings.

 See an example [beer map for Austria](http://openbeer.github.io/maps/at) (~200 breweries n brewpubs)